flatironinstitute/mcmc-monitor/README.md

 # MCMC Monitor

+MCMC Monitor enables tracking and visualization of MCMC processes executed with Stan.
+When you run a [Stan](https://mc-stan.org/) program, you can configure Stan to generate output to a directory on your computer.
+MCMC Monitor then reads this output and displays it in the web app, with real-time updates.
+You can visualize the variables in the model, track the progress of the run, and examine the results.

-This is a client-side web-browser app that enables tracking and visualization of MCMC processes executed with [Stan](https://mc-stan.org/).
+This is a client-side web-browser app.

 How it works: